Tutorial: Using an Amazon S3 trigger to invoke a Lambda function - AWS Lambda

 Tutorial workflow diagram showing you are in the testing step testing using the S3 trigger

-To test your function with the configured trigger, you upload an object to your Amazon S3 bucket using the console.
-To verify that your Lambda function has been invoked correctly, you then use CloudWatch Logs to view your function’s output.
+To test your function with the configured trigger, upload an object to your Amazon S3 bucket using the console.
+To verify that your Lambda function ran as expected, use CloudWatch Logs to view your function’s output.

 To upload an object to your Amazon S3 bucket